TOP Fire Extinguishers Comparison Table

 Class c extinguishers are specifically for fighting electrical fires.
 If you are faced with an electrical fire, it is best to use an extinguisher that has a C rating.

-Fire extinguishers to have at a motorhome or RV
+Fire extinguishers to have on a boat or yacht

 Class K extinguishers are for fires that involve cooking oils and grease.
-If you have a motorhome or RV, it is best to have a Class K extinguisher on hand in case of a kitchen fire.
+If you have a boat, it is best to have a Class K extinguisher on hand in case of a kitchen fire.

 Extinguishers for flammable liquids